2023 Student Awards

 *Exceptions are noted in specific categories.

 Support Files are mainly for clarity to assist the judges.
-They are not for publication (except where noted), and do not count towards the file limitations noted above.
+They are optional and not for publication (except where noted), and do not count towards the file limitations noted above.
 Upload these to the "Entry Supporting Materials" sub-section of ENTRY MATERIALS on the entry form.

 Please note these important required vs. optional Support Files for certain entries:

-~ Explanatory notes for the judges: Although not recommended (except where noted in a category), brief descriptions/explanations of up to 50 words may be added for clarity (or up to 10 seconds for video files) Include either as Support File or wihtin your Main Entry File.
+~ Explanatory notes for the judges: Although not recommended (except where noted in a category), brief descriptions/explanations of up to 50 words may be added for clarity (or up to 10 seconds for video files) Include either as Support File or within your Main Entry File.